coralproject/coralproject-site-2016/_users/community-members.md

 ## Control your experience

-By using our simple Talk filters, you can customize your comment experience to focus on what you want to read.
+By using our simple [Talk](/products/talk.html) filters, you will be able to customize your comment experience to focus on what you want to read.

 ## Interact with the newsroom

 Improve journalism by sharing your knowledge and skills directly with journalists.
-Through our tools, journalists can spend more time reading and responding to your contributions.
+Through our [Ask](/products/ask.html) and [Trust])(/products/trust.html) tools, journalists can spend more time finding, reading, and responding to your contributions.

 ## Avoid abuse

 Privacy and anti-harassment features are at the core of our tools.
 Our Ask tool will allow you to opt out from publicly sharing information.
-Our Trust tool makes it easier for newsrooms to handle abuse and trolling.
-Our Talk tool keeps you closer to conversations that you want to read and participate in, and away from those that you don’t.
+Our [Trust])(/products/trust.html) tool makes it easier for newsrooms to handle abuse and trolling.
+Our [Talk](/products/talk.html) tool will keep you closer to conversations that you want to read and participate in, and away from those that you don’t.

 [Help improve community spaces online](/contribute.html)